gracepbarros/gracepbarros.github.io/index.md

     section_id: projects
     background_style: bg-dark-colour
     title: Projects
     text: Here are some of my projects.
+The project picture will address you to its website.
     url: project.html
     project:
       - name: Frogger